FYUDerma/holbertonschool-low_level_programming/P15_More_Pointers_Arrays_Strings/README.md

-Project 2: C - Pointers, arrays and strings
+Project 15: C - More Pointers, arrays and strings